 • have a proven track record in commodity development;

-• have the ability to invest in the value chain to reduce transaction costs or increase revenues of producers, processors, storage or marketing;
+• can invest in the value chain to reduce transaction costs or increase revenues of producers, processors, storage or marketing;

 • have a clear plan focusing on developing and/or diversifying their production or services;